GOP Sen. Roger Marshall slammed Fauci's 'investments in China' but has some of his own

 "I'm sorry, this is so stupid.
 Senator Marshall's big reveal on Hannity is that Fauci owns mutual fund shares that include Chinese equity?"
 Hogan tweeted on Sunday.
 "Took me 3 minutes to find: Marshall ... also owns shares in a mutual fund that invests in China."

 An American Independent Foundation review of Marshall's amended 2020 filing revealed that he holds at least $15,001 worth of American Funds Europacific Growth A (AEPGX), which listed 7.4% of its net assets as being in China on Dec.
-31 — the third-most of any country.
+31 — the third-largest share of investments in any country.

-He also owned more than $50,000 worth of American Funds New World Fund A, which listed 15% of its assets as being in China — second only behind the United States.
+He also owned more than $50,000 worth of American Funds New World Fund A, which listed 15% of its assets as being in China, second only to the percentage held the United States.

 Marshall's wife Laina has at least $1,001 worth of investments in First Trust Emerging Markets AlphaDEX Fund.
 As of Jan.
-14, 30.61% of its holdings were in China — the largest of any country.
+14, 30.61% of its holdings, or the largest percentage, were in China.

 Marshall has not filed any transaction reports since his August disclosure to indicate that he or his wife have divested from these funds.

-These include Marsha Blackburn of Tennessee, Tom Cotton of Arkansas, Ted Cruz of Texas, Josh Hawley of Missouri, and Rand Paul of Kentucky — each of whom reported on their 2020 disclosures that they or their spouse held at least one mutual fund with some Chinese or Hong Kong investments.
+These include Marsha Blackburn of Tennessee, Tom Cotton of Arkansas, Ted Cruz of Texas, Josh Hawley of Missouri, and Rand Paul of Kentucky, each of whom reported in their 2020 disclosures that they or their spouse held at least one mutual fund with some Chinese or Hong Kong investments.

 Last week, at a Senate hearing on the ongoing COVID-19 pandemic, Fauci butted heads with Marshall after the GOP senator falsely accused Fauci of concealing information about his personal finances.
 Fauci, like any other public official, is required to submit personal financial disclosure documents that are readily available to the public.